 Clinical applications of HRV analysis

 HRV measurements are non-invasive and most reliable when performed under standardized conditions.
 Research suggests that low HRV is a negative result of cardiovascular disease, diabetic neuropathy, high blood pressure, and heart attack.
-HRV is also useful for observing people with diabetes which can cause severe dysfunction in the autonomic nervous system.
+HRV is also useful for observing people with diabetes, which can cause severe dysfunction in the autonomic nervous system.
 Low HRV may point to the onset of diabetic neuropathy, a complication of diabetes mellitus characterized by widespread degradation of small nerves in the sympathetic and parasympathetic nervous systems.
 Smoking and alcohol consumption also affect HRV.
-Smokers have a lower HRV, possibly a direct effect of how smoking degrades the circulation regulated by the autonomic nervous system.
+Smokers have a lower HRV, possibly how smoking degrades the circulation regulated by the autonomic nervous system.
 It has also been shown that people who drink alcohol have a significantly lower HRV value than the ones that are non-alcohol dependent.

 Clinical centers, academics, researchers, and physicians around the globe use HRV's heart rate variability: